ronikobrosly/causal-curve/docs/TMLE_example.rst

 accounting for some mild confounding effects.

-Compared with the package's GPS method, this TMLE method is double robust against model misspecification, incorporates more powerful machine learning techniques internally, produces significantly smaller confidence intervals, however it is not computationally efficient and will take longer to run.
+Compared with the package's GPS method, this TMLE method is double robust against model misspecification, incorporates more powerful machine learning techniques internally (gradient boosting), produces significantly smaller confidence intervals, however it is not computationally efficient and will take longer to run.